Note: 2 lectures, §7.2–7.3 in [EP], §6.2 and §6.3 in [BD]

 Example6.2.3.

-Given \(x'' + \omega_0^2 x = f(t)\text{,}\) let us find the transfer function (assuming the initial conditions are zero).
+Given \(x'' + \omega_0^2 x = f(t)\) (assume the initial conditions are zero), let us find the transfer function.

-First, we take the Laplace transform of the equation.
+First, we take the Laplace transform of the equation,

 A feature of Laplace transforms is that it is also able to easily deal with integral equations.
 That is, equations in which integrals rather than derivatives of functions appear.
 The basic property, which can be proved by applying the definition and doing integration by parts, is